pilegard/cogfoundations/docs/09-reasoning.md

 ## Decision making

-The psychological process of decision making is critical in everyday daily life.
+The psychological process of [decision making] is critical in everyday daily life.
 Imagine Knut deciding between packing more blue or more green shirts for his vacation (which would only have minor consequences) but also about applying a specific job or having children with his wife (which would have important consequences in his future life).

 There are three different ways to analyze decision making.
-The normative approach assumes a rational decision-maker with well-defined preferences.
-The descriptive approach is based on empirical observations and on experimental studies of choice behavior.
-The prescriptive approach develops methods to improve decision making.
+The [normative approach] assumes a rational decision-maker with well-defined preferences.
+The [descriptive approach] is based on empirical observations and on experimental studies of choice behavior.
+The [prescriptive approach] develops methods to improve decision making.

 ### Misleading effects {-}

 People may struggle to make the “right” decision because of different misleading effects, which mainly arise because of the constraints of inductive reasoning.
 In general this means that our model of a situation or problem might not be ideal to solve it in an optimal way.

-One misleading effect is the so-called focusing illusion.
+One misleading effect is the so-called [focusing illusion].
 By considering only the most obvious aspects of a situation to make a decision, people often neglect more important aspects.
 For example, in considering job offers in different locations, a person may pay too much attention to salient aspects of a location such as weather, and relatively less to highly important aspects such as circumstances at work.

 The way a problem is framed can evoke different decision strategies.
 If a problem is framed in terms of gains, people tend to use a risk-aversion strategy, while framing a problem in terms of losses leads to a risk-taking strategy.
 An example of the same problem and predictably different choices is the following experiment: A group of people is asked to imagine themselves \$300 richer than they are.
 They are then confronted with the choice of a sure gain of \$100 or an equal chance to gain \$200 or nothing.
 Most people avoid the risk and take the sure gain, which means they take the risk-aversion strategy.
 Alternatively, if people are asked to assume themselves to be \$500 richer than in reality, given the options of a sure loss of \$100 or an equal chance to lose \$200 or nothing, the majority opts for the risk of losing \$200, which represents a risk-taking strategy.
-This phenomenon is known as a framing effect and can also be illustrated by figure 8 above, which shows a concave function for gains and a convex one for losses.
+This phenomenon is known as a [framing effect] and can also be illustrated by figure 8 above, which shows a concave function for gains and a convex one for losses.
 (Foundations of Cognitive Psychology, Levitin, D. J., 2002)